 The Financial Stability Board (FSB) published its report FinTech and market structure in financial services: Market developments and potential financial stability implications on February 14, and the IIF is pleased to provide some comments.

 We have unveiled a new database on EM real money positioning.
 We begin to add bank-intermediated flows to our database, which comove with real money flows in Turkey and Argentina.
 The EM positioning overhang may be greater than initially assumed.

-The December 2018 IIF Global Regulatory Update provides updates on current work streams in regulatory capital, recovery and resolution, accounting, cyber security, digital finance, sustainable finance, AML/CFT, insurance, and upcoming events.
+The March 2019 IIF Global Regulatory Update provides updates on the Financial Stability Board, current work streams in Regulatory Capital, Recovery and Resolution, Cyber Security, Digital Finance, Sustainable Finance, Insurance and upcoming events.

 Venezuela’s GDP decline is nearly unprecedented, as is the collapse of oil output, its main export.
 The initial impact of US sanctions was manageable, but history suggests they will have severe effects.
 Recoveries from oil output collapses tend to be fast, making higher oil revenue feasible if policies change.